pydantic/pydantic/docs/concepts/type_adapter.md

 handle as fields of a [`BaseModel`][pydantic.main.BaseModel].

 !!! info "Performance considerations"
-    When creating an instance of `TypeAdapter`, the provided type must be analyzed and converted into a pydantic-core schema.
+    When creating an instance of [`TypeAdapter`][[pydantic.type_adapter.TypeAdapter]], the provided type must be analyzed and converted into a pydantic-core schema.
 This comes with some non-trivial overhead, so it is recommended to create a `TypeAdapter` for a given type just once and reuse it in loops or other performance-critical code.

 ### Rebuilding a `TypeAdapter`'s schema

-In v2.10+, `TypeAdapter`s support deferred schema building and manual rebuilds.
+In v2.10+, [`TypeAdapter`][pydantic.type_adapter.TypeAdapter]'s support deferred schema building and manual rebuilds.
 This is helpful for the case of:
 * Types with forward references
 * Types for which core schema builds are expensive

-When you initialize a `TypeAdapter` with a type, Pydantic analyzes the type and creates a core schema for it.
+When you initialize a [`TypeAdapter`][pydantic.type_adapter.TypeAdapter] with a type, Pydantic analyzes the type and creates a core schema for it.
 This core schema contains the information needed to validate and serialize data for that type.
 See the [architecture documentation](../internals/architecture.md) for more information on core schemas.

 If you set [`defer_build`][pydantic.config.ConfigDict.defer_build] to `True` when initializing a `TypeAdapter`, Pydantic will defer building the core schema until the first time it is needed (for validation or serialization).

-In order to manually trigger the building of the core schema, you can call the `rebuild` method on the `TypeAdapter` instance:
+In order to manually trigger the building of the core schema, you can call the [`rebuild`][pydantic.type_adapter.TypeAdapter.rebuild] method on the [`TypeAdapter`][pydantic.type_adapter.TypeAdapter] instance:

 ```py
 from pydantic import ConfigDict, TypeAdapter